Why Merino Wool Makes the Best Moisture Wicking Socks

 Merino Wool Socks: Naturally Moisture Wicking

 It’s no secret… we love Merino Wool.
-We think this natural fiber makes the best socks, whether they’re stuffed into a work boot or worn on the Appalachian Trail.
-This performance fiber has many natural benefits, including thermoregulation, durability, breathability, and softness.
-And though other moisture wicking materials exist, we’ve found the best socks for wicking moisture are made with Merino.
+We think this natural fiber makes the best socks, definitely the best socks for sweaty feet, whether they’re stuffed into a work boot or worn on the Appalachian Trail.
+This performance fiber has many natural benefits, including thermoregulation, breathability, and softness, and is also a key ingredient in making for the most durable socks.

 Synthetics